Piskvor/identicon/README.md

 ## HISTORY

 This code was created by Bong Costa in 2009.
-It has been forked from its [project page on SourceForge](https://sourceforge.net/projects/identicons/) as I intend to enhance it a bit for personnal usage.
+It has been forked from its [project page on SourceForge](https://sourceforge.net/projects/identicons/) as I intend to enhance it a bit for personal usage.